conalryan/c/influenced-by-c.md

 - The value returned by main indicates status of program termination.
 - Variables are to be declared before any operation in the function.
 - Java starts with public static void main(String[] args) {}
+- JavaScript starts with the first line in the file.
+- Python starts with the first line in the file.

 # Return Statement
 - The last part in any C program is the return statement.